Bob Dole: Bill, I thought perhaps it would be best if we could talk in private. It would be appreciated.

-- William and Mary of Great Britain, as a compromise — she had the better claim, but not by much (he was her cousin), and he already had considerable power in the Netherlands in his own right, while also being more popular with those who didn't want to see a woman on the throne.
+- William and Mary of England, Scotland and Ireland, as a compromise - she had the better claim, but not by much (he was her cousin), and he already had considerable power in the Netherlands in his own right, while also being more popular with those who didn't want to see a woman on the throne.

 - Nicholas and Alexandra of Russia, at least after World War I broke out.
 After Nicholas took personal command of the army and went to the front, Alexandra ruled in Petrograd in his stead.
 It didn't work out so well, because both were incompetent: Nicholas as a military leader (though half-competent as a peacetime monarch, you should give him at least some credit), Alexandra in everything in general.

 - Suleiman the Magnificent and his wife Roxelana, who was an important advisor to him after being freed from his harem and becoming the first Haseki Sultan aka "chief wife" to the Ottoman rulers.

 - Emperor Justinian and his wife Theodora led the Byzantine Empire.

 - Queen Victoria and Prince Albert.
 Victoria and Albert had nine children.
 Needless to say, Victoria spent a lot of time pregnant (and, therefore, unable to attend to many matters of state); Albert was effectively the monarch while Victoria was otherwise occupied carrying and nursing the forbears of nearly every royal family of Europe.
 Still, even when Victoria was at her best, she relied a great deal on Albert's advice and support.
 It also was arguably the case that Victoria was the first European monarch to marry for love rather than purely political reasons.

-- King Hattusili III and Queen Puduhepa from the Hitite Empire.
-They ruled together, Hattusili was in charge of the military and Puduhepa handled the diplomatic pront.
+- King Hattusili III and Queen Puduhepa from the Hittite Empire.
+They ruled together, with Hattusili in charge of the military while Puduhepa handled the diplomatic issues.